Tannerguo/tannerguo.github.io/_pages/about.md

 Biography
 ======
 My research interests are in battery technology and nuclear energy.
-In my spare time I like to tinker with AI recognition implementation for home surveillance systems through Linux.
-I am currently researching a way to bypass region lock on Roborock robotic vacuums from China
+In my spare time I like to tinker with AI recognition implementation for home surveillance systems through Linux. <br>
+What I'm doing now: researching a way to bypass region lock on Roborock robotic vacuums from China

 Interests